 Isabelle Chassain (Deputy)

 B Arts (Hons) B Law (Hons)

 Isabelle Chassain is an admitted solicitor with experience in family law, child protection, and domestic and family violence.
 Currently, Isabelle is Student Advocate at the University of Southern Queensland Student Guild while she is undertaking her PhD in Law.

 Isabelle is an active member of the Darling Downs community both professionally and academically.
 She has participated in numerous fundraising and education forums including being an Ambassador for the Toowoomba Carnival of Flowers (2012), The United Nations Wansolwara Youth Peace Building Conference (2011), Inaugural President of the Law Society of the University of Southern Queensland (2008-2010), Diplomacy Delegate on the International Scholar Laureate Program in China (2010), Delegate to the Department of Communities Queensland Youth Forum (2010), Speaker at the International Woman’s Day Conference USQ (2007) and a Key Note Speaker at the University of Queensland Boiler House Conference “What is Democracy?
 Where are the People?”
 (2006).

-B Laws (Honours), GDLP, Master of Laws
+B Laws (Honours), GDLP, Master of Laws (in progress)

 Location: South Australia

 Lauren Tanner is a passionate advocate for gender equality, the advancement of women and community strengthening.
 She describes YWCA as progressive, inclusive and focused – a perfect fit!